FrackinFamous/pinecone-retrieval/README.md

 # pinecone-retrieval

-A Cookie Monster project developed by FrackinFamous from FrackinLabs.
+A Pinecone Retrieval project developed by FrackinFamous from FrackinLabs.